troyvnit/aio_scanner/example/README.md

 # AIO Scanner Example App

-This example application demonstrates how to use the AIO Scanner Flutter plugin for document and business card scanning.
+This example application demonstrates how to use the AIO Scanner Flutter plugin for document and barcode scanning.

 ## Features Demonstrated

 - Document scanning with automatic edge detection
-- Business card scanning optimized for contact information
+- Barcode scanning for QR codes and various barcode formats
 - Text extraction (OCR) from scanned documents
 - Handling of permissions for Android and iOS
 - Displaying and using scan results